KINYONGE/pythonProject3_update/README.md

 Installation of the libraries
 The libraries used in this script are listed in the requirements.txt file.
 For the installation, I recommend to use a virtual environment and to install the python libraries directly from your working environment.
 For my project, I installed the libraries with my Pycharm work environment.
 It is comfortable and faster.

-pip3 --version
-pip3 install -r requirements.txt
+file
+Settings and you go to your virtual environment.
+Then you will see Project Settings and choose the Python Interpreter.

 Starting the project

-To run the script correctly, you need to start the project_3.py file with two mandatory arguments.
+To run the script correctly, you need to start the scraper-election.py file with two mandatory arguments.

-python project_3.py <base file reference> <tracking file>
+python scraper-election.py <base file reference> <tracking file>

 The data is then downloaded from the specified link and saved to a file with a .csv extension.

 Example of a project

 Voting results for the district of Hradec Králové:

 1. argument: https://volby.cz/pls/ps2017nss/ps32?xjazyk=CZ&xkraj=8&xnumnuts=5201